open/close all folders

 - It is one of the most literal examples of the trope because your attributes and skills only provide a minimal boost to effectiveness in combat outside the combat skill you are using (which you can max out at the very beginning of the game).
 Gaining levels causes enemy variants with higher health and generally better weapons to appear.
 Your actual combat effectiveness is based on what weapons and armor you have.
 So the level scaling is not actually related to the aspect of the game that defines how good you perform in combat.

 - This is somewhat of a moot point in any case.
 The effectiveness of late game weapons is so ridiculous that even mid-tier pistols would liquefy Behemoths, Overlords, and Hellfire Troopers with ease.

 - Fallout: New Vegas makes things both better and worse.
 The list is less obvious, with Fiends using low-mid level equipment the whole game and ubiquitous NCR and Legion troopers peaking around level 8.
 On the flip side, Deathclaws are terrifying murder machines at every level, especially in Lonesome Road where they level with the player, as do most other DLC enemies.
 Super Mutants also scale much faster than they did in 3 (you're already seeing Brutes and even Masters by level 6), primarily because they're much rarer in the Mojave than they were in DC.
-While this reduces instances of "These guys are nearly killing me, I must have leveled up!" the decision to only award a Perk every even level instead of every level makes all those odd levels feel emptier.
+While this reduces instances of "These guys are nearly killing me, I must have leveled up!", the decision to only award a Perk every even level instead of every level makes all those odd levels feel emptier.

 - Tellah of Final Fantasy IV actually has his physical stats decrease as he gains levels to simulate the effects of old age.
 Fusoya is a more straight example, since his stats don't change after a level up.